Is Whey Gluten-Free? What You Need To Know

 Just like any health supplement out there, you’ll find a lot of variation in the quality of whey protein between manufacturers.
 It’s important to know what you’re buying and consuming to maximize your health and avoid any issues.

 Aside from checking for the gluten-free certifications on the front of the product, it’s not a bad idea to scan the ingredients list to see exactly what’s going on.
-Wheat flour is an obvious red flag, but also be on the lookout for ingredients like malt, brewer’s yeast, oats, and graham flour.
+Wheat flour or wheat protein is an obvious red flag, but also be on the lookout for grains like malt, brewer’s yeast, oats, barley, rye, and graham flour.
+Sometimes these components, like oat flour, are added for fiber, but they result in the protein blend no longer being a gluten-free whey protein.

-You should also know which artificial flavors and food coloring might contain trace amounts of gluten, and avoid these things in general if you want to keep a truly clean diet.
-For instance, the chocolate version of one protein brand may be gluten-free, which the cookie dough crunch is not.
+You should also know which artificial flavors, peptides, and food coloring might contain trace amounts of gluten, and avoid these things in general if you want to keep a truly clean diet.
+For instance, the chocolate and banana version of one protein brand may be gluten-free, while the cookies and cream is not.
+On the other hand, despite its name, the ingredient glutamine is completely gluten-free, as it is an amino acid and not a wheat protein.

 Even if you aren’t necessarily concerned about gluten levels, we all want to keep away those unwanted compounds and additives.
 As a rule of thumb, the fewer ingredients on the label, the better.